Articles on: Agents

 2. Behavior Settings

-Controls how the chatbot interacts with visitors, qualifies leads, and guides conversations.
+Purpose: Controls how the chatbot interacts with visitors, qualifies leads, and guides conversations.

 Greeting Message